 That’s where some of the issues lie.
 You don’t get to see a list of assignments to write unless you’ve been assigned them.
 And editors assign the articles to you.

-I haven’t seen any work for the last three months or so.
-But before that I was constantly doing 20 or so a week.
-I was asked how many I could handle each week, and was more than happy with that as a maximum.
+I didn’t see any work for the last three months of my time there before I decided it was no good for me anymore.
+But before that, I was constantly doing 20 blog posts or so a week.
+I was asked how many I could handle each week and was more than happy with that as a maximum.

 It really depends on your skills and the clients coming through.
 The months I was getting so many were months that personal finance and recruitment articles were coming through, and I love those topics.
 I’ve also had a lot of tech-related topics, which is another topic of interest.
 I have a feeling right now that some of the topics aren’t going to play to my strengths.